tchristensen77/Resources/README.md

 Paid course on Coursera- Highly recommended course for beginners wanting to learn Python.

 [100 Days of Code: The Complete Python Pro Bootcamp for 2022](https://www.udemy.com/course/100-days-of-code/?utm_source=adwords&utm_medium=udemyads&utm_campaign=LongTail_la.EN_cc.US&utm_content=deal4584&utm_term=_._ag_81829991707_._ad_532193666393_._kw__._de_c_._dm__._pl__._ti_aud-720389363895%3Adsa-1007766171312_._li_9008464_._pd__._&matchtype=&gclid=Cj0KCQjw2_OWBhDqARIsAAUNTTEYW1fluX80zbc4e9_eN5yQ8W1gP9UFzT3-pPPcRafKcwLiJ3pkEqEaAml3EALw_wcB)
-Paid course on Udemy- Project based course to help beginners learn Python, over 100 classes you will build different projects in Python to help practice the skills as you learn them.
+Paid course on Udemy- Project based course to help beginners learn Python, over the 100 classes you will build different projects in Python to help practice the skills as you learn them.

 [Data Analysis with Python](https://www.coursera.org/learn/data-analysis-with-python) Paid course on Coursera- This course is from the IBM Data Analytics certificate and will teach you how to use Python for data analysis.